michaeljfriedman/economy-simulator/design.md

 The basic model works like this.
 There are two kinds of entities: *people* and *companies*.
 Each person works for a company, and receives fixed income from it each month.
-They spend a portion of their income at different companies during the course of each month, saving if they have any leftover.
+They spend a portion of their wealth at different companies during the course of each month, saving anything they have leftover.
 Companies lay off employees when they can no longer afford to pay them, hire new ones if they can afford to, and go out of business when they have no more employees.
 We run this system for a fixed period of time.
 People and companies may build wealth,